adamdecaf/networking-class/notes/Chapter4.md

 - UPDATE: advertises new path
 - KEEPALIVE: Keep the connecion alive in the absence of UPDATES
 - NOTIFICATION: Reports errors in pervious msg.
 (Also used to close the connection)

+# Test Material
+- :: 6th Edition
+- Chapter 3
+-- TCP Fairness, Slow start, AIMD (my bandwidth vs your bandwidth) -- Congestion control: Tahoe vs Reno
+- Chapter 4
+-- Forwarding vs routing
+-- Virtual circuts (draw a circut diagram)
+-- Switching Fabrics
+-- IP Layout (But no IPv6) (only 4.4.1 and 4.4.2)
+-- Routing Algorithms: Distance Vector and Link State -- Netmasks and CIDR
+-- Packet Fragmentation (8 byte bounries) (Happens at the IP level, so TCP header is fragmented too) (only one TCP header, multiple IP headers)
+--- Question: Two routers with a different MSS, what do the packets look like at the final
+--- Only the first packet has the TCP header, but each fragment has an IP header
+--- Target host is the only one that reassembles anything.

+    A ------O---------O---------------- B
+       MTU       MTU      What do you
+     1000-ish  700-ish    see here?